ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/v2-filters.md

 #### Inferred logical operators between filters

-If filter scopes are declared, the logical `OR` operator is implied between filters of the **same scope**, and the logical `AND` operator implied between filters of **different scopes**.
-The logical `AND` operator is also implied between **unscoped filters**, and between unscoped and scoped filters.
+Currently a the logical `AND` is implied between filters.
+A limited way of `OR` type queries can be provided through fuzzy `FuzzyFilters`.

 #### Listing all Filters and CustomFilters used in a Beacon